Basic Trope: A seemingly harmless character falls madly in love and goes to insane lengths to keep their Love Interest.

 - Alice, a Bitch in Sheep's Clothing herself, sets Sally up to look unstable and deliberately sets off her Clingy Jealous Girl instincts in order to drive a wedge between her and Bob.

-- Alternatively, Bob has a lot of girls chasing him.
-He has a thing for yanderes, knows that Sally is one and starts dating with her to keep other girls away from him.
+- Alternatively, Bob has a lot of girls chasing him and is getting fed up with the overwhelming attention.
+He has a thing for yanderes, knows that Sally is one and starts dating her to keep other girls away from him.

 - Or, Bob is in a situation where everyone is trying to kill him, and with Sally as handy with an axe as she is, he'll take whatever help he can get.